vinhnx/vinhnx.zsh-theme/README.md

 # oh-my-zsh theme
-This is my custom theme for oh-my-zsh (zshell) with minal effort.
+This is my custom theme for oh-my-zsh (zshell) with minimal effort.
 Look great using with in Solarized theme.

 ## Screenshot